7RU7H/Archive/Alternate-Resources.md

 #### BHIS

 [Black Hills Information Security (BHIS)](https://www.blackhillsinfosec.com/) is security company and educator that is renowned in the industry and for InfoSec people generally for trying to elevate the standard of services and education for customers and hackers alike.
 And is related to [AntiSyphon Training](https://www.google.com/search?client=firefox-b-e&q=AntiSyphon)  *is here to disrupt the traditional training industry by providing high-quality and cutting-edge education to everyone, regardless of their financial position*.
-And there own very difficult geographically to get to cybersecurity conference [wildwesthackinfest](https://wildwesthackinfest.com/).
+And there own very difficult geographically to get to Cyber Security conference [wildwesthackinfest](https://wildwesthackinfest.com/).
 All easily and freely available on YouTube:
 - [YouTube - WildWestHackinFest](https://m.youtube.com/@WildWestHackinFest/channels?view=49&shelf_id=7)
 - [YouTube - BlackHillsInformationSecurity](https://www.youtube.com/c/BlackHillsInformationSecurity)
 - [YouTube - Antisyphon Training](https://www.youtube.com/channel/UCkFKiCm7dD0gsB4jqIdCuRQ)

+#### DistroTube

+[DistroTube - YoutTube](https://www.youtube.com/@DistroTube) *"DistroTube (DT) is a YouTube channel started by me, Derek Taylor (also DT), in October 2017.
+Topics include Linux distro reviews, news, opinion and tutorials.
+Some of my favorite topics include the command line, tiling window managers, vim and emacs, free software and open source software."* This channel of depth and width of Linux content that is generally Arch-based and very informative.
 #### The Hacker Recipes

 [thehacker.recipes](https://www.thehacker.recipes/) *is aimed at providing technical guides on various hacking topics.
 The most advanced topics are Active Directory and Web services.* A Gitbook that has possible the most up-to-date resources regard Active Directory Attacks that include quality visual and examples for both Linux and Windows tooling.